 Organizing and hosting events that promote partner networking and professional development continues to be a priority.
-CHNEP organizes and hosts the four committees in the CHNEP management conference regularly to engage in discussion of topical issues.
-CHNEP also organizes large conferences to help communities organize and build capacity to solve local problems, while giving scientists a public venue to communicate recent findings.
+The CHNEP organizes and hosts the four committees in the CHNEP management conference regularly to engage in discussion of topical issues.
+The CHNEP also organizes large conferences to help communities organize and build capacity to solve local problems, while giving scientists a public venue to communicate recent findings.
 Event sponsors typically include CHNEP partners, as well as other organizations such as the local National Public Radio station.
 Presentations from CHNEP-hosted workshops and conferences are archived on the CHNEP website and on CHNEP's YouTube channel.

 A regional Watershed Summit is organized by CHNEP every three years to exchange technical information on research, restoration, and management efforts throughout the CHNEP area.
-The event is open and promoted to the public, as well.
+The event is open and promoted to the public as well.
 Topics include a wide range of scientific disciplines, geographical locations, and critical environmental issues.
 The most recent Watershed Summit held June 21-22, 2023, featured 29 speakers from across Central and Southwest Florida.
 Leading researchers, resource managers, and educators presented on diverse topics covering hydrology, fisheries research, aquatic habitat restoration, water quality, public engagement as well as a unique session on the impacts of Hurricane Ian.
 The Watershed Summit is well attended by the community of practice and the general public.
-Proceedings, including abstracts, presentation slides, and video are archived on the CHNEP website.

-In 2021, CHNEP organized the first annual Southwest Florida Climate Summit and has organized the popular event every year since.
+Proceedings, including abstracts, presentation slides, and videos are archived on the CHNEP website.In 2021, CHNEP organized the first annual Southwest Florida Summit focused on enhancing community resiliency and has organized the popular event every year since.
 The Summit is open to the public, and attendees enjoy extensive interaction with speakers through question and answers and networking.
-This fosters greater public awareness and engagement on the local issues around climate change.
-Each year, the Climate Summit hosts prominent Federal and State officials, as well as university and NGO researchers, to report on the status of new regional climate science, management, and policy initiatives.
+This fosters greater public awareness and engagement on the local issues around resiliency.

+Each year, the Summit hosts prominent Federal and State officials, as well as university and NGO researchers.
 Most recently in 2024, US Senator Marco Rubio gave a Keynote Address, as well as keynotes by US Department of the Interior Assistant Secretary for Fish, Wildlife and Parks Shannon Estenoz, Chief Resilience Officer for the State of Florida Dr. Wes Brooks, and Chief of Staff of the Miccosukee Tribe of Indians of Florida Curtis Osceola.
-Speakers shared the latest regional climate science, resilient water management, local resiliency planning, and innovations and opportunities for resilience.
-Video proceedings are archived on the CHNEP website.
+Speakers shared the latest resiliency science, resilient water management strategies, local resiliency planning, and other innovations and opportunities for enhancing community resiliency.
+Video proceedings are archived on the CHNEP YouTube channel.